geomaster/kokrotimg/BUILDING.cygwin.md

 itself) on Windows whatsoever, the problem was with getting gtkmm to play nice with CMake  and various stuff I have in the tree.
-This is all related to the optional debug visualization tool, KokrotViz, so don't be intimidatet.
+This is all related to the optional debug visualization tool, KokrotViz, so don't be intimidated.
 And don't try it yourself, it's a hassle, believe me.
 I haven't slept in three nights.

 ## Setting up the environment